agzdamin/Embodied-Interaction-Chatbot/README.md

 ## System Workflow

 1. **User Input:**
-   The user writes a sentence, and the system detects their current mood (e.g., happy, sad, neutral).
+   The user fills out a form, and the system detects their current mood (happy, sad or neutral).

 2. **Chatbot Tone Adjustment:**
-   Based on the detected mood, the chatbot changes its tone and interaction style to match or complement the user’s mood.
+   Based on the detected mood, the chatbot changes its tone and interaction style randomly to match or unmatch user’s mood.
 Implemented using **ChatGPT API**.

 3. **Mood Evaluation:**
    After the conversation, the user fills out a questionnaire to evaluate whether the chatbot interaction affected their mood.